JakeGWater/vpifg.com/PREVIEW/JakeGWater/milestone/_sources/index.rst.txt

       :filename_filter: source/.*\.rst
       :link-to-docs: 1

-   See :doc:`about/changelog` for all updates.
+   See :goto:`about/changelog` for all updates.

 Organization
 ============

 The guide organized as follows:

-* :doc:`workflows` are recipes for Virtual Production.
+* :goto:`workflows` are recipes for Virtual Production.
 They work, and they are used by others.
 If you're not sure where to start, take a look at some existing workflows.
-* :doc:`theory` explains how we evaluate and compare workflows.
+* :goto:`theory` explains how we evaluate and compare workflows.
 Not all workflows are created equal.
-* :doc:`guides` are the ingredients of workflows.
+* :goto:`guides` are the ingredients of workflows.
 Guides break down a topic or task into detailed steps.
 A single guide might be shared by multiple workflows.
-* :doc:`studios` are reference examples of actual studio set up with a list of their equipment used.
+* :goto:`studios` are reference examples of actual studio set up with a list of their equipment used.
 This should help others price estimate what a particular set up is going to cost, as well as valid weather a particular piece of equipment has been field tested.
-* :doc:`help` is a collection of helpful tips and solutions to problems we have encountered along the journey.
+* :goto:`help` is a collection of helpful tips and solutions to problems we have encountered along the journey.
-* :doc:`references` are external links to other handy resources, tutorials, guides etc.
+* :goto:`references` are external links to other handy resources, tutorials, guides etc.

 Contribution
 ============